FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/coding.rst

 Wait command
 ++++++++++++++++

-Click the "Wait" icon to enter the Wait command editing interface
+Click the "Wait" icon to enter the Wait command editing interface.

 This instruction is a delay instruction, which is divided into three parts: "WaitMs", "WaitDI" and "WaitAI".